 In order to facilitate learning with students that may be at home for a period of time during this upcoming school year, we will outline guidelines below for “remote learning” and “hybrid learning.”
 During Hybrid Learning or Remote Learning, Teachers will establish a communication and lesson delivery schedule and virtual office hours to support students and families.

 Remote learning refers to a time when all of our students and staff are at home learning and working.
 At any point, it is possible the School may move to remote learning at the direction of the government or the Head of School.

 Hybrid learning refers to a time when a few or some students are at home learning while the remainder of the community is on campus.
 We recognize that there are some families who are immunocompromised or may otherwise opt not to attend classes in person.
-There may also be students or families that are sick and unable to attend for on-campus learning.
-As such, we will offer a hybrid learning model for those families.

 If you opt for your child to learn from home while the remainder of students are on campus, we will need to be notified in writing (email Natalie@msdurham.org) by 4pm the Tuesday before each week, and your child will be considered a hybrid learner for the upcoming week.
 If you opt for your child to be a hybrid learner, this will be for the entire upcoming week.
 If your plan is to choose hybrid learning for an extended period of time, please let Natalie know your plan.
 This will inform our teachers of what hybrid learning materials they will provide.